 Dietetics, occupational therapy, operating department practitioner, orthoptics, orthotics and prosthetics, physiotherapy, podiatry or chiropody, diagnostic radiography, therapeutic radiography, speech and language therapy and paramedic students will receive the £5,000 funding.

 Diagnostic radiography, therapeutic radiography, orthoptics, orthotics and prosthetics, and podiatry are on the shortage specialism list and will receive an additional £1,000 grant.

 Is this funding for new students or existing students too?

 The grants will be made to new and continuing students.
 They must meet residency eligibility criteria.

 How will the funding be administered?
 How will students access the funding?

 The grants will be administered by the NHS Business Services Authority, which already provides reimbursement for placement-related travel and accommodation costs.
-The funding is likely to be made available to students over the course of each year.
-More details will be published on how to apply for the funding.
+The full guidance outlines the online application process, eligibility criteria and payment schedule.

 When will this new arrangement be available from?

 The training grant is available from 1 September 2020 onwards and applications are to be made at the start of your next full academic year.
 The application window for students on Autumn cohorts will open from July 2020.